-practices include sound management structures, employee relations, remuneration of staff and tax compliance • What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+practices include sound management structures, employee relations, remuneration of staff and tax compliance What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?

-The Fund does not have a committed minimum rate to reduce the scope of investments.
+The Fund does not have an committed minimum rate to reduce the scope of investments.

 What is the policy to assess good governance practices of the investee companies?
 MSCI captures good governance practices through its MSCI ESG Controversies and MSCI ESG Ratings models, both of which are incorporated into the Index's methodology.
 MSCI ESG Controversies covers "Labor Rights & supply chain" and "Governance", among others, and MSCI ESG Ratings incorporates Corporate Governance, Corporate Behavior and Human Capital.

 Governance is assessed against criteria specified in the investment process which includes, among other things, business ethics, culture and values, corporate governance and bribery and corruption.
-Controversies and reputational risks are assessed through enhanced due diligence as well as screening which are used to identify companies that are considered to have low governance scores.
-Those companies will then be subjected to further review, action and/or engagement by the Investment Manager.
+Controversies and reputational risks are assessed through enhanced due diligence as well as screening which are used to identify issuers that are considered to have low governance scores.
+Those issuers will then be subjected to further review, action and/or engagement.

-Good corporate governance has long been incorporated in the Investment Manager's proprietary fundamental company research.
-The Investment Manager's Stewardship team meets with companies regularly to improve its understanding of their business and strategy, signal support or concerns the Investment Manager has with management actions and promote best practice.
-The Investment Manager believes that good corporate governance ensures that companies are managed in line with the long-term interests of their investors.
+Good corporate governance has long been incorporated in HSBC's proprietary fundamental company research.
+HSBC's Stewardship team meets with companies regularly to improve our understanding of their business and strategy, signal support or concerns the Investment Manager has with management actions and promote best practice.
+HSBC believes that good corporate governance ensures that companies are managed in line with the long-term interests of their investors.